At USAID, Waste and Abuse Runs Deep

 USAID operates under congressional oversight and manages approximately $72 billion in foreign assistance across more than 100 nations, representing less than 1% of the total U.S. budget.

-The $1.5 million figure is inaccurate.
+Regarding the Serbia DEI Program, the $1.5 million figure is inaccurate.
 The actual program is $2 million and focuses on economic development and workplace integration.
 The program aims to improve employment opportunities and business development in Serbia through 2025.

 - USAID was established in 1961 during the Cold War to counter Soviet influence